Danica Milosavljević

-Danica Dana Milosavljević Razić (Bioska, 15 August 1925 – Belgrade, 26 February 2018) was a Serbian anti-fascist combat fighter for the Partisan forces in Yugoslavia's National Liberation War.
+Danica Dana Milosavljević Razić (15 August 1925 – 26 February 2018) was a Serbian anti-fascist combat fighter for the Partisan forces in Yugoslavia's National Liberation War.
 By the time the War ended, she had reached the rank of captain of the Yugoslav People's Army.
-Later, she was a socio-political worker of the Socialist Republic of Serbia and was named a "national hero of Yugoslavia."
+Later, she was a socio-political worker of the Socialist Republic of Serbia and was named a people's hero of Yugoslavia.

 Biography

-Danica was born on 15 August 1925 in the village of Bioski, on the Tara River, near Užice.
+Danica was born on 15 August 1925 in the village of Bioska, on the Tara River, near Užice.
 She came from a poor farming family and was the oldest child in the family of Miloš Milosavljević.
 She had three other sisters — Draginja, Marija and Ema and a brother, Aleksandar, known as Lala.
 Her uncle Nikola Milosavljević, whose wife died young, was killed in the Battle of Cer, so Dani's father Miloš took over the care of his three nephews Dušan, Pavle and Miljko.
 Growing up in a large, poor family was difficult.

 In 1936, she moved with her family to Užice, where as a high school student she joined the revolutionary youth movement.
 In 1941, she became a member of the Communist Youth League (SKOJ).
 Before the liberation of Užice, she worked in a youth group that collected aid for the partisans.
 According to one source, "She was able to walk down the main street carrying a basket in which fruit was stacked on top of bombs and ammunition."